 American Municipal Power, Inc. ("AMP") is a not-for-profit Ohio corporation organized to provide electric capacity and energy and to furnish other services to its members on a cooperative basis.
-AMP is a tax-exempt organization for federal tax purposes under Section 501(c)(12) of the Internal Revenue Service Code ("IRC").
+AMP is a tax-exempt organization for federal tax purposes under Section 501(c) (12) of the Internal Revenue Service Code ("IRC").
 As AMP derives its income from the exercise of an essential government function and will accrue to a state or a political subdivision there of; AMP's income is excludable from gross income under IRC Section 115.
 AMP is a membership organization comprised of 84 municipalities throughout Ohio, 29 municipalities in Pennsylvania, six municipalities in Michigan, six municipalities in Kentucky, five municipalities in Virginia, two municipalities in West Virginia, one municipality in Indiana, one municipality in Maryland, and one joint action agency in Delaware, all but one of which own and operate electric systems.
 AMP purchases and generates electric capacity and energy for sale to its members.
 AMPO, Inc. is a for-profit subsidiary that provides electric and natural gas aggregation consulting services to both members and nonmembers in Ohio.

 In addition, AMP serves as a project manager for Ohio members participating in joint venture projects to share ownership of power generation and transmission facilities, known as Ohio Municipal Electric Generation Agency Joint Ventures: 1, 2, 4, 5, and 6 ("OMEGA" "JV1," "JV2," "JV4," "JV5," and "JV6") (collectively, the "OMEGA Joint Ventures").

-AMP is closely aligned with Ohio Municipal Electric Association ("OMEA"), the provider of legislative liaison services to AMP and 80 Ohio community-owned-and-operated municipal electric systems.
-In addition to the OMEGA Joint Ventures, Municipal Energy Services Agency ("MESA") has also been formed by the members.
-MESA provides management and technical services to AMP, its members, and the OMEGA Joint Ventures.
+AMP is closely aligned with Ohio Municipal Electric Association ("OMEA"), the provider of legislative liaison services to AMP and 80 Ohio public power communities.
+AMP members have also formed Municipal Energy Services Agency ("MESA") whose purpose is to provide administrative, management and technical services to AMP, its members, OMEA and the OMEGA Joint Ventures.

 AMP has received approval pursuant to a private letter ruling from the Internal Revenue Service to issue tax-exempt securities on behalf of its members.
 In connection with the financing of projects undertaken by the electric systems of certain member communities, AMP has issued tax-exempt debt on their behalf.
-Additionally, AMP has issued tax-exempt bonds to finance the construction of its generating projects.
+AMP has issued tax-exempt bonds to finance the construction of its generating projects.